 Has the Insurance Company Denied Your Disability Claim?

-If you have already filed a claim for disability benefits and have been denied, contact us for an initial interview.
-Did you receive a letter denying your benefits?
-Did the insurance company tell you:
+If you have already filed a claim for disability benefits and have been denied, the insurance company probably sent you a letter with language that sounds like the following:

 - MetLife – While Ms. REDACTED did have some restrictions and limitations as of that date, those restrictions would not have prevented her from performing any other gainful occupation for which she was reasonably fit by education, training or experience.